lalyos/global-hack-day-3/sequenceiq/README.md

 # Runnable Containers

-This project helps aims to create runnable containers:
+This project aims to create runnable containers:

 - Single-file download
 - Should run on any linux